Lay it to Heart

 Notice the word "compasseth" is present tense, not past tense.
 In the day God had Moses write Genesis, the Gihon River compassed the whole land of Cush.
 The river was not destroyed by the great flood.
 It survived it.
 The Tigris and the Euphrates rivers come together at the Persian Gulf in Iraq.
 A river did not feed into this system from Ethiopia.
 Also, note that Genesis 10:1 and 6 tell us Cush was the grandson of Noah.
 The nation of Cush did not exist until after the great flood.
 Assyria is also mentioned in verse 14 which is not recorded in pre-flood times.
 The reference would have to be valid to regions before and after the great flood.
 Cush is the correct translation and refers to land in Asia, not Africa.

-Cush Began in Asia
+Cush began in Asia

 Genesis 10: